 Skip to Content

-Every year we have to make crafts and do activities related to the Grinch.
+Every year we have to make simple crafts and do activities related to Mr. Grinch.
 It’s just one of our favorite Christmas movies ever!

 This year, we’re sharing this popsicle stick Grinch.
-It’s a fun grinch Christmas craft for kids that uses common supplies and lets kids break out the paint!
+It’s a fun grinch Christmas craft for kids that uses simple supplies and lets kids break out the paint!

 Besides being fun to make, it’s a great way to spend time together as a family.

-You can also add a string to the back and make it a cute, homemade Christmas ornament for the tree.
-Watch our quick video tutorial below and see exactly how we made it.
+You can also add a string to the back and make it a cute, homemade ornament for the Christmas tree.
+Watch our quick video tutorial below and see exactly how we made this fun craft.

 popsicle stick grinch craft image collage with the words popsicle stick grinch in the middle